EASTERN SPIRITUAL ROOTS OF THE NEW AGE

 HINDUISM: (India)

 A term for a system of beliefs derived from religions based on the Vedas, a collection of texts and songs.
 These beliefs were a mixture of myths and traditions developed over time which finally came together in a unified philosophy.
-These beliefs were brought into India by the Aryans between 2000 and 1000 BC There was no written language before the 4th century BC, so religious stories and myths were transmitted verbally, mostly in poetry.
-“Hindu” is the Persian word for India.
+They were brought into India by the Aryans between 2000 and 1000 BC.
+There was no decipherable written language in India before the 4th century BC, and religious stories and myths were transmitted orally, mostly in poetry (Note: “The Indus Valley Script, also known as Harappan script, was a pictographic writing system used by the Indus Valley Civilazation.
+It consists of several hundred symbols, some pictographic and others more abstract, and while it’s known to have existed, it has yet to be deciphered.”
+Scholars have tried to decipher the script but its meaning remains unknown).

 Hinduism does not have one doctrine or one god, but many doctrines and gods, or one god manifesting as many.
 It has numerous branches, also called sects.
 There are two major types, Dualistic and Nondualistic (Advaita) Hinduism.
 The latter is the one discussed here since it is the one influencing the New Age.